waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

-With this process, people with the expertise and product knowledge perform as much of the content production cycle as they reasonably can, and the Information Development team provides key guidance, process, and assistance using our documentation platform and tools and on our expertise in content development and information architecture.
+With this process, people with the expertise and product knowledge perform as much of the content production cycle as they reasonably can, and the Information Development team provides key guidance, process, and assistance using our documentation platform and tools and applying our expertise in development and information architecture.

 The docs team provides the templates, tools, process and guidance to write content.